 As the popularity of musicals declined in the late 1950s, her career suffered as well.
 She showed that she could handle regular drama in Big Leaguer (1953) with Edward G. Robinson.
 Vera-Ellen did some television and Vegas work but her personal life began to take a toll.
 Prior to medical awareness of the disease, Vera-Ellen was suffering from anorexia.
 She also developed debilitating arthritis.
 She had two failed marriages and lost a child to crib death.
 Little was heard for decades until it was discovered that she had died 1981, at age 60 following a bout with cancer.

 Dean Jagger was cast as Major General Thomas F. Waverly.
 Jagger was born in Ohio in 1903.
 He dropped out of high school two times but eventually made it through Wabash College.
 For a brief time, he was a school teacher before becoming interested in drama.
 He studied at the Lyceum Art Conservatory in Chicago.
 Jagger’s first movie, The Woman from Hell (1929) was silent.
 He became a character actor and had 132 film and television credits.
 Some of his better-known roles include White Christmas (1954), Bad Day at Black Rock (1955), the cult classic Vanishing Point (1971) where he played a prospector and television’s “Mr. Novak” 1963-1965 where he played a school principal.
 However, he is best known for his role in Twelve O’Clock High (1949) where he played a soldier going through his second world war.
-For this role, he won the best supporting actor Oscar.
+For this role, he won the best-supporting-actor Oscar.
 Jagger died in California, in 1991.

 Mary Wickes played resort worker Emma Allen.
 Wickes was born in 1910 in St. Louis.
 Born into a wealthy family she was a debutante and graduated from Washington University.
 She began working in summer stock.
 She quickly transitioned on to Broadway.
 A lanky jokestress, she was signed by Warner Bros.
 Roles during this period include The Man Who Came to Dinner (1942), Now, Voyager (1942), Who Done It?
 (1942), a WAC in Private Buckaroo (1942), Happy Land (1943), and My Kingdom for a Cook (1943).
-She also continued to work on Broadway and in television.
+She also continued to work on Broadway and on television.
 Her best-known television role was as Miss Cathcart in “Dennis the Menace” 1959-1962.

 Some of her later roles were her best.
 She played the role of Sister Clarissa in The Trouble with Angels (1966) and its sequel, Where Angels Go Trouble Follows!
 (1968), both with Rosalind Russell.
 She also played a nun in Sister Act (1992) and its sequel, Sister Act 2: Back in the Habit (1993).
 This was followed by a role in Postcards from the Edge (1990), Little Women (1994), and as the voice of a gargoyle in The Hunchback of Notre Dame (1996), sadly released after her death.
 She died at the age of 85 in 1995.